nandita2000/nandita-sharma-portfolio/README.md

-# Welcome to My Data Analyst/Data Science Portfolio!
+# Nandita Sharma-Data Analysis/Data Science Portfolio!

 ## About Me

 Hello there!
-I'm Nandita Sharma, a passionate data enthusiast with expertise in data analysis, visualization, BI Analysis, and machine learning.
+I'm Nandita Sharma, a passionate data enthusiast with expertise in data analysis, visualization, BI Analysis, Tableau, Alteryx, and machine learning.
 Welcome to my GitHub Pages portfolio, where I showcase my projects and analyses.

 ## Education
 Masters in Computer Application